acaengine/docs/integrations/location-services/locating-users-on-a-network.md

 ## IP Address to MAC Address Resolution

-* ACAEngine will communicate with the switches over UDP port 161 or TCP port 22
+* Engine will communicate with the switches over UDP port 161 or TCP port 22
-* The switches may communicate to ACAEngine over UDP port 162 \(Not required for SSH connections\)
+* The switches may communicate to Engine over UDP port 162 \(Not required for SSH connections\)

 At this point, we have a user account and an IP address.
 We need to lookup the MAC address associated with the IP address so we can associate the user to the MAC address/device.